AlexSabourinDev/IceBox/README.md

   * C++ Toolset
   * WPF Toolset

-## Issue Writting Guidelines
+## Contribution Guidelines
+To contribute to the project:
-* Add a set of deliverables that will define the issue as complete.
+* Create a fork of the project
-* TODO: Define an issue template
+* Submit a pull request to the master branch

+Direct pushes to the project are disallowed and frowned upon for those with access.